nabihatahsin101/CampusCareerLink/README.md

 | Khairun Nahar Shila | 20220104020   | kamrunhasan12@gmail.com                 | Front-end Developer              |

 ## Project Overview
-The Event Management Platform is a comprehensive solution for managing event ticket booking.
-It provides tools for attendee registration, schedule management, and ticket booking ensuring a seamless event experience for organizers and participants.
+CampusCareerLink is a streamlined job-seeking platform designed to simplify university-based employment opportunities.
+It connects faculty members, administrative staff, students, and professionals with university-centric roles, ensuring a seamless experience for all stakeholders.

 ## Title
 Zenvite